daumling/jsPanel-dialog/README.md

 ## Event Handlers

 For each named element, the panel options can contain event handlers for click and/or input events.
 The name of the event handler begins with either `onclick_` or `oninput_`, followed by the name of the element to listen to.
 For the above text input with the name `user`, this would, for example, be `oninput_user`.
-The arguments are the jsPanel and the event.
+The three arguments are the panel, the affected HTML elements, and the event.

 jsPanel's `callback` handler is fine to initialize the dialog.
 If, however, the handler needs to display a modal dialog, `callback` should not be used, because not everything is in place yet.
 Instead, use the new `oninitialize` handler.
 This handler is guaranteed to be called when everything has been set up.
+Its single argument is the panel.

 ## Modal Dialogs